St. Francis House is the largest day shelter in Massachusetts.

 The day center is located on floors 1-3, and serves 500 guests each day, 365 days a year.

 - More than 220,000 hot and nutritious meals to guests in need

 - 10,900 medical appointments

 - 12,000 instances of counseling services in Mental Health and Case Management departments

-The vocational rehabilitation program can be found on floors 4 and 5.
+The workforce development programs can be found on floors 4 and 5.

 Supportive leased-housing community providing 56 permanent housing units for adults with a history of homelessness.
 Professional case managers provide individual support, foster sobriety, and aid the development of life skills required for community reintegration and independence.

 Our affordable housing community is located on floors 7-10, and includes: